Choosing SBISD Schools

 SBISD follows a small neighborhood school concept where attendance areas have been established for each individual school.
 As an established community, attendance zones rarely change in the school district.

 The district is home to 25 elementary schools, seven traditional middle school campuses, four traditional high schools and several choice program options.

 Many of SBISD’s schools consistently appear in top national school rankings, ranging from Best High Schools competitions in national magazines to the local nonprofit Children at Risk’s ranking of area secondary and elementary schools, Top High Schools in Science & Mathematics, and Best Urban, Comprehensive High Schools.

 Our two district charter schools are Westchester Academy for International Studies (WAIS) a combined middle and high school campus offering the International Baccalaureate (IB) academic program, and Cornerstone Academy, an academically rigorous middle school charter.
-The non-traditional Academy of Choice offers online, personalized learning and small group Instruction, while the Spring Branch Academic Institute, a first in the Houston region, serves students identified and tested as highly gifted.
+Spring Branch Academic Institute, a first in the Houston region, serves students identified and tested as highly gifted.

 In 2012, SBISD joined with KIPP Houston (KIPP) and YES Prep Public Schools (YES Prep) to form the SKY Partnership, bringing their charter programs to Landrum and Northbrook middle schools and Northbrook High School.